You're a family in Illinois

 already have.

 Our neighboring states – Indiana, Wisconsin, Iowa, Missouri and Kentucky – all had lower unemployment rates.
-Illinois ranked 42nd out of the 50 states and the District of Columbia.
+Illinois ranked 49th out of the 50 states.

 You're a business owner in Illinois